kprotty/zap/README.md

 # Zio
 Zig library which abstracts out synchronous and asynchronous IO operations.
 The project is **currently a WIP** so expect updates.
-The motive being that there do not seem to be any IO multiplexing abstractions over the machine that:
+The motive being that there does not seem to be any IO multiplexing abstractions over the OS which:

 * Does not rely on language features such as closures or coroutines
 * Support Windows IOCP or completion based IO (eliminates libev & libevent)